niolabs/docs/getstarted.rst

 * `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_
 * `git <http://git-scm.com/download>`_

-First, open a terminal in to the home directory and check that you have everything you need.
+First, open a terminal in your home directory and check that you have everything you need.

 For Windows
     run these commands in a **Git Bash** Terminal.
 To access this,